Though I have not owned a Citroen D or GSA for some

 and service are scarce, so we AMC Renault owners must be inventive!

-Many years ago, I also had many AMC's.
-For a time, I had a black GTA
+Many years ago, I had many AMC's.
+The last one was a black Renault

 It was one of the only cars I ever had that I sped up for the corners.